dfeagans/Reference-Files/Configs/Configuration_QueenBeePro_xProv5.md

         $stepper/dirinvert=XY

 - **Keep Motors Energized** - This setting leaves the motors energized at all times the system is powered up.
-Prevents moving when doing tool changes. ***I ACTUALLY SET THIS TO 1 FOR MOST OF MY TESTING SINCE IT WAS QUIETER***
+The main reason I did it was because my spindle and vacuum system was so heavy that it would slid down if they weren't energized at times.
+It also prevents moving when doing tool changes. ***I ACTUALLY SET THIS TO 1 FOR MOST OF MY TESTING SINCE IT WAS QUIETER***

         $stepper/idletime=255